AP / IB / Other Credit

 - We do not award duplicate credit for the same course or exam.
 For example, a student can receive credit for only one of the following: a college English composition course, an AP English examination, or the IB higher-level English examination.

-- Beginning fall 2009, AP or IB History exam credits will not count towards the history major or General Education Requirements (GER).
+- AP or IB History exam credits will not count towards the history major or General Education Requirements (GER).
 Instead, scores of 4 or 5 on the AP History exam or 5, 6, or 7 on the IB History higher-level exam will count only as general elective credit toward graduation.

 - Physical education, health, or remedial courses will not transfer.